Ianwp/pytest-App-Percy1/README.md

 - Replace `bs://<app-id>` with the URL obtained from app upload step

-- Set the deviceName and platformVersion.
+- If you would like to change the devices you run the tests against, set the deviceName and platformVersion.
 You can refer our [Capability Generator](https://www.browserstack.com/app-automate/capabilities)

 - Run the below command to execute a single Android test on BrowserStack AppAutomate:
     ```
     cd android
     paver run single
     ```
+    FOR APP PERCY:
+    ```
+    cd android
+    percy app:exec -- paver run single

 - Run the below command to execute a single iOS test on BrowserStack AppAutomate:
     ```
     cd ios
     paver run single
     ```
+    FOR APP PERCY:
+    ```
+    cd ios
+    percy app:exec -- paver run single

 **3. Configure and run your parallel test**